 (B) fails to include in the report facts known to the person or discovered by the person in the investigation.

-How can I be charged with Failure to Report Death of Prisoner?
+How can I be charged with a Failure to Report Death of Prisoner offense in Texas?

-You can be charged with Failure to Report Death of Prisoner if the state’s attorneys believe that each of the elements of 39.05(a)(b) as described in the section above have been met.
+You can be charged with Failure to Report Death of Prisoner in Texas if the state’s attorneys believe that each of the elements of 39.05(a)(b) as described in the section above have been met.

-What is the punishment for Failure to Report Death of Prisoner?
+What is the penalty for a Texas Failure to Report Death of Prisoner offense?

-A conviction for Failure to Report Death of Prisoner is punished as a Class B misdemeanor,[2] with a maximum possible fine under Texas state law of up to $2,000 and jail time of up to 180 days.
-Learn about the differences between grades of felonies and misdemeanors
+A conviction for Failure to Report Death of Prisoner in Texas is punished as a Class B misdemeanor,[3] with a maximum possible fine under Texas state law of up to $2,000 and jail time of up to 180 days.
+Learn about the differences between grades of felonies and misdemeanors here.

 Legal References: